 - YouTube: Youtube is full of music, and the site pays every year billions in royalties to singers.
 Sometimes the actual video of the song will have an ad before or right after the song, although this is infuriating for the listener as nobody wants to listen to a song only for it to be interrupted by some loud 30-minute ad.
 But still, these ads do make a lot of money depending on the popularity of the song.

 - YouTube Music: Youtube has recently launched this feature which doesn’t have any ads, the business model is fairly similar to Spotify.
 Meaning that the singer will be paid a small amount of money every time somebody listens to their song.
 On the other hand for this feature, the end-user will have to pay a fee every month.

 When trying to calculate how much money a song makes for the singer it is vital that we take into consideration the royalties.
-Royalties simply mean that singers who make their original songs will get payed every time somebody else performs that song, the song is played on the radio, the TV or online.
-The artist doesn’t directly collect money from these sources as they would be on the road forever, singers sign up for organizations which do collect these royalties on their behalf.
+Royalties simply mean that singers who make their original songs will get paid every time somebody else performs that song, the song is played on the radio, the TV, or online.
+The artist doesn’t directly collect money from these sources as they would be on the road forever, singers sign up for organizations that do collect these royalties on their behalf.

 This is why some songs which are older can become an overnight success and make a lot of money for the singer.
-There are also some singers which had made one successful sung and they have lived of the royalties their entire life, although if you are a singer you shouldn’t get your hopes up as luck plays a big part in this.
+There are also some singers who had made one successful sung and they have lived off the royalties their entire life, although if you are a singer you shouldn’t get your hopes up as luck plays a big part in this.

 - Singers can make anything between $300 per song to virtually millions, the actual number will depend on how popular the song is and how the song is monetized like, live events, record label contracts, brand deals, streaming services, commercials, and royalties.